 Sports and Entertainment Marketing is a marketing course providing students with the opportunity to apply marketing principles in the fields of sports, recreation, and entertainment.
 Students will produce and market activities for athletic and entertainment programs at the high school and within the private sector.

 Strategic Marketing (B59180)

-2 semesters, 2 credits Dual Credit: Ivy Tech
+Dual Credit: Ivy Tech